-- The UE requests from UPF to report the number of counted UL packets by sending a PMF-PLR Report Request message.
-The UPF sends a PMF-PLR Report Response message including the number of UL packets counted since it received the last PMF-PLR Count Request message.
+- The UE stops the counting and requests from UPF to report the number of counted UL packets by sending a PMF-PLR Report Request message over the target QoS flow.
+The UPF stops the counting and sends a PMF-PLR Report Response message over the QoS flow including the number of UL packets counted since it received the last PMF-PLR Count Request message.

-NOTE: A PMF-PLR Report Request message can also indicate to UPF to start counting packets if the UE wants to measure the Packet Loss Rate again.
+NOTE 1: A PMF-PLR Report Request message can also indicate to UPF to start counting packets if the UE wants to measure the Packet Loss Rate again.